Skip to main content

 This is the list of Actions that are supported by this Provider, for example the aiprovider_openai plugin defines this as:

-public function get_action_list(): array {
+public static function get_action_list(): array {

 return [